Eight high-speed cameras record 360 degrees of your running form in real-time using deep learning and computer vision.

 Perform 3D motion capture testing on a treadmill

-Perform personalized muscle strength testing
+Perform personalized functional movement and muscle strength testing

 Review the running analysis results and receive report to your email